Be ready for the next hurricane with a go bag

-Hurricane Dorian is on its way to the US and by the time it reaches Florida, it could be at a dangerous Category 4 level.
-The National Hurricane Center says Florida residents "should have their hurricane plan in place" because there is an "increasing likelihood of life-threatening storm surge along portions of Florida east coast late this weekend and early next week."
+Hurricane Dorian is on its way to the US, and by the time it reaches Florida, it could be at a dangerous Category 4 level.
+The National Hurricane Center says Florida residents "should have their hurricane plan in place" because there is "risk of life-threatening storm surge along portions of Florida east coast."

 If you live in or near Florida and you're dealing with the storm activity, it's important to be prepared, which is why you need a go bag.